 Consider using the same layout when setting up your workspace at home and the office.
 If your phone is always to the left of your computer, do the same at home.
 We recommend using the same computer mouse at home and work too.

 Transferring files back and forth between office network drives and your home computer or work-supplied laptop can cause confusion.
 Ask your employer to support cloud-storage solutions for files or virtual access to your work computer so you can always access your files, whether you’re in the office or working from home.

-New this season, Good Space Plans Online is now offering single space Creative Consultations, for clients inquiring about transforming their flex spaces into dedicated and personalized home workspaces.
-Starting at just $400, these new Creative Consultations include a get-to-know-you Inform Call and a Creative Preview Package to help get you started.
+New this season, Good Space Plans Online is now offering single space Creative Consultations.
+The consultations are an apt choice for clients inquiring about transforming their flex spaces into dedicated and personalized home workspaces.
+Starting at just $400, these Creative Consultations include a get-to-know-you Inform Call.
+In addition to the call, we offer a Creative Preview Package to help get you started.
 Contact us today to book your consultation